MK-Scribe/bible_databases_deuterocanonical/sources/en/3-hermas/3-hermas.md

 **[9:95]** So I remained with those virgins: now they were cheerful and courteous unto me; especially the four, which seemed to be the chieftest among them.

-**[9:96]** Then those virgins said unto me, that shepherd will not return hither to-day.
+**[9:96]** Then those virgins said unto me, That shepherd will not return hither to-day.
 I said unto them, What then shall I do?
 They answered, Tarry for him till the evening, if perhaps he may come and speak with thee; but if not, yet thou shalt continue with us till he does come.

 **[9:97]** I said unto them, I will tarry for him till evening; but if he comes not by that time, I will go home, and return hither again the next morning.

 **[9:98]** They answered me, As thou art delivered unto us, thou mayest not depart from us.
 I said, Where shall I tarry?

-**[9:99]** They replied, Thou shalt sleep with us as a brother, not as a husband; for thou art our brother, and we are ready from henceforth to dwell with thee; for thou art very dear to as.
+**[9:99]** They replied, Thou shalt sleep with us as a brother, not as a husband; for thou art our brother, and we are ready from henceforth to dwell with thee; for thou art very dear to us.

 **[9:100]** Howbeit I was ashamed to continue with them.
 But she that seemed to be the chieftest amongst them, embraced me, and began to kiss me.
 And the rest when they saw that I was kissed by her, began also to kiss me as a brother; and led me about the tower, and played with me.